rkfg/memetagfs/README.md

 ## Big fat warning

 Due to the way filesystems work there's a thing you should know beforehand. **NEVER** delete directories under the `browse` directory.
-Any file managers and commands I ever heard do that recursively which means they will visit all possible combinations of tags removing all files they'll find effectively wiping most or all of your files!
+Any file managers and commands I ever heard of do that recursively which means they will visit all possible combinations of tags removing all files they'll find effectively wiping most or all of your files!
 It's not possible to delete the directories themselves in `browse` but files can and will be deleted.
 If you need to delete a tag do it only in the `tags` directory which is made exactly for managing tags.
 If you need to change the tags a file belongs to, move it to another combination of tags.
 Deleting a file physically deletes it from the storage, forever!
 Not just from this particular combination of tags.

-## Creating tags
+## Preparation

 First, you need to create an empty directory for the database and storage.
 Create another empty directory where your filesystem should be mounted to.
 Then launch `memetagfs -s /path/to/storage -d /path/to/database.db /path/to/mountpoint` to mount it.
 You'll have 2 directories inside, `browse` and `tags`.

+## Creating tags

 Create your tags inside the `tags` directory (as directories).
 If you want some tags only be visible inside other tags, create them accordingly.
 For example, you may have tags like `HD`, `BD` or `DVD` that are only applicable for the `video` tag and there's no reason to have them visible in `pictures` tag.
 You then create the `video` tag, cd to it and create those `HD`, `BD` or `DVD`